Chesterfield Town Board

 Following the change of government in July 2024, the programme was paused as consideration was given to whether towns would still receive the funding.
 During this time, the board continued to meet in order to be ready to set out its priorities, taking account of the extensive community engagement.
 A draft vision and investment plan were prepared in line with the guidance from the original programme.

 In October 2024, the new government confirmed that Chesterfield would receive the funding previously announced for this programme (£20m over ten years).
-Further details are due to be published setting out how the funding should align to the priorities of the new administration.
+Further details we published in March 2025, that set out how the funding should align to the priorities of the new administration.
 The funding will now cover ten years from April 2026.

 What can the money be spent on?

-The work to date has explored how funding could be used against the three key themes from the original programme:
+The work to date has explored how funding could be used against the three key themes from the original Long Term Plan for Towns programme:

 • safety and security – this could include projects which help to tackle crime and antisocial behaviour, for example